-- Encourage housing developers to include mobility-impaired accessibility in their project designs and prioritize these types of projects to increase housing mobility opportunities for seniors and persons with disabilities. - Review regulations and procedures for City-funded or operated housing programs to ensure that they do not exclude participation by persons with disabilities. - Include accessibility considerations in the preparation of the City's budget and goals and the allocation of funding for improvements in support of housing and residential neighborhoods for persons with physical or developmental disabilities.
+- Encourage housing developers to include mobility-impaired accessibility in their project designs and prioritize these types of projects to increase housing mobility opportunities for seniors and persons with disabilities. - Review regulations and procedures for City-funded or operated housing programs to ensure that they do not exclude participation by persons with disabilities. - Include accessibility considerations in the preparation of the City's capital improvement plan and the allocation of funding for capital improvements in support of housing and residential neighborhoods for persons with physical or developmental disabilities.

 Financing: General Fund, SB 2 Grant Funding, LEAP Grant Funding Time Frame: Develop and adopt a reasonable accommodations ordinance by December 2024; create brochures on universal design and the reasonable accommodations ordinance by July 2025 and update biannually, or as needed.

-Implementation Responsibility: Community Development Department Quantified Objective: Assist two residents with reasonable accommodation requests to reduce displacement risk and encourage three accessible units to improve housing mobility.
+Implementation Responsibility: Community & Economic Development Department Quantified Objective: Assist two residents with reasonable accommodation requests to reduce displacement risk and encourage one accessible unit to improve housing mobility.
 Relevant Policies: Policy 4.1, Policy 4.5

-Program 18: Lot Consolidation
+Program 16: Lot Consolidation

 To create additional opportunities for infill development and affordable housing, the City will help to facilitate lot consolidations to combine small lots identified as part of a larger site in the Housing Element into larger developable lots for housing.
 The City will meet with local developers and property owners to discuss development opportunities and incentives for lot consolidation to accommodate affordable housing units and consider additional incentives brought forth by developers.
-As developers and owners approach the City with interest in lot consolidation for the development of affordable housing, the City could defer certain fees, allow more height or additional stories, waive lot merger fees for certain small contiguous lots, and provide concurrent/fast tracking of project application reviews to developers who provide affordable housing.
 By 2026, the City will review the effectiveness of this program and revise as appropriate.
 The City will also evaluate grant funding for parcel assemblage land banking when it is available.